 If you were recently arrested but not charged, the record of that arrest does become permanent.
 Once you’re booked and fingerprinted, there’s an official record of that happening.
 However, it should be in this case that only law enforcement and the courts can access the record.

-If you are applying for a job and the employer asks you if you’ve been arrested for a crime, they don’t have access to your arrest record in many cases.
+If you are applying for a job and the employer asks you if you’ve been arrested for a crime, but not convicted, they don’t have access to your arrest record in many cases.
 In some fairly limited situations, if you have an arrest record but no charges, it could impact your ability to get a job.

 An employer does have the right to set their own policies about hiring people with criminal records, although they have to be in line with local, state, and federal laws.
 In some states, such as California, Illinois, and Pennsylvania, employers are prevented from asking about any arrests not leading to a conviction as part of the hiring process.